Images that Tell a Story

 It is perfectly ok if you can’t remember all the details, just do your best.
 Then you can dive deeper and describe that day in your life.
 Often the most interesting part of a photo is what you can’t see; what was everyone looking at, or what was happening just before or after this photo was taken?
 Share as much as you like; you can always re-record your video if you get to the end and suddenly remember something else you wished you had shared.

 Once you are done, you will have a rich record not just of that photo, but of that experience.
-You can share that story with those you love by inviting them to your StoryCircle.
+Your images can tell a story, which you can share with your loved ones those you love by inviting them to your StoryCircle.